k8ssandra/k8ssandra/docs/content/en/reference/crd/cass-operator-crds-latest/_index.md

-SecretRef references to the secret for ScaleIO user and other sensitive information.
+secretRef references to the secret for ScaleIO user and other sensitive information.
 If this is not provided, Login operation will fail.

 <table>
     <thead>